ksmithut/bower-files/README.md

 joins all of the 'js' and 'jsx' files into the 'js' extension.
 That join could be used in the extensions instead, but it's just there to show you how you would do it.

+## Questions

+I know it's trying to solve for a lot of different use cases, so if you have any questions about how to implement this in your specific setup, feel free to open an issue.
+I usually get back to you pretty quickly, but usually no later than 24 hours, as long as I have access to email.

 ## Development